|Type of record:||Building|

 E. Rose (NLA) 23 March 1999.

-(S2) states that the building was begun as a fortified merchant's house in about 1150, which was altered in 1250.
+Building was begun as a fortified merchant's house in about 1150, which was altered in 1250.
 The house was leased to the Borough in the 14th century, and bought by the Borough in 1552.
 It was then used for a variety of functions, including a prison (1261 to 1875) and a town hall (until 1882), as well as police station, court house and toll house.
 The building was used as a museum and library from the 1880s.

 The forebuilding dates to about 1250, and is in front of a blocked arch of about 1150.
 A staircase rises to the first floor hall, which has a pointed arched doorway with dog toothed decoration and two orders of colonettes.
 In the basement there are four cells protected by an iron screen, with oak cell doors.
 The cells were built after 1796.